albar965/littlenavmap-manual/src/en/MENUS.rst

-Note that the windows ``Flight Plan Calculation`` (:doc:`FLIGHTPLAN`), ``Flight Plan Route Description`` (:doc:`ROUTEDESCR`) and ``Logbook Statistics`` (:ref:`statistics`) cannot be docked into the mai window and are independent and do not block the main application.
+Note that the windows ``Flight Plan Calculation`` (:doc:`FLIGHTPLAN`), ``Flight Plan Route Description`` (:doc:`ROUTEDESCR`) and ``Logbook Statistics`` (:ref:`statistics`) cannot be docked into the main window and are independent and do not block the main application.

 .. _window-flight-plan: